Sina-Baharlou/VisualGenome-to-Depth/README.md

 # Visual-Genome to Depth Maps

 The goal of this repository is to convert the RGB images of [Visual-Genome](https://visualgenome.org/) dataset to Depth Maps.
-This code is a part of our paper called [<i>"Improving Visual Relation Detection using Depth Maps"</i>](https://arxiv.org/abs/1905.00966) and is used to generate VG-Depth dataset.
+This code is part of our paper called [<i>"Improving Visual Relation Detection using Depth Maps"</i>](https://arxiv.org/abs/1905.00966) and is used to generate VG-Depth dataset.
 For further information, please visit the main repository [here](https://github.com/Sina-Baharlou/Depth-VRD).

 This code is based on RGB-to-Depth architecture introduced in (Laina et al., 2016) [FCRN-DepthPrediction](https://github.com/iro-cp/FCRN-DepthPrediction).
 The architecture is a fully convolutional neural network built on ResNet-50, and trained in an end-to-end fashion on data from NYU Depth Dataset v2.